 The application period for the 2018 WMA Big Game Quota & Elk hunts will be available from June 20, 2018 until midnight July 25, 2018.

-The application period for Tennessee’s 2017 WMA & Elk hunts had ended.
 This year’s application period, which also included the WMA & Elk youth hunts, was held concurrently with the Wildlife Management Area (WMA) and Elk application period.